• Skip to main content

 To make coconut chutney recipe simply blend fresh grated coconut, fried Bengal gram dal, green chilies, garlic clove, salt to taste and little water.
 Make it as thin or as thick by adding water accordingly.

-Pro-Tip: I don’t recommend you make coconut chutney too thin.
+Pro-Tip: Do not add too much water when you grind coconut chutney.
 The thicker consistency of coconut chutney, the better it is.
 Ask any South Indian about idli chutney recipe, they’ll say, it’s got to be THICK.

 To make tomato chutney, heat oil in pan.
 Fry dried red chilies for 5 seconds.
 Add onions and fry for 2 minutes.
 Next add tomatoes and saute until tomatoes turn mushy.
 Add salt to taste.
 Mix.
 Cool and grind into smooth chutney.

 Pro-Tip : You can make so many variations of tomato chutney.
-I personally like to add –
+I like to add –

 1. To the basic tomato chutney recipe mentioned below, add few mint leaves when cooking onions and tomatoes in a pan.
 It adds to much flavor and taste to the dish.